sMezaOrellana/AppleEndpointSecurityC/README.md

 ## Introduction
 This repository contains a simple C program that demonstrates the usage of Apple's Endpoint Security framework.
-The code sets up an Endpoint Security (ES) client, subscribes to a specific event type (in this case, `ES_EVENT_TYPE_AUTH_OPEN`), and responds to the events by blocking a process if it tries to open the /etc/passwords file.
+The code sets up an Endpoint Security (ES) client, subscribes to a specific event type (in this case, `ES_EVENT_TYPE_AUTH_OPEN`), and responds to the events by blocking a process if it tries to open the `/etc/passwords` file.
-`ES_EVENT_TYPE_AUTH_OPEN` the documentation specifies this event as follows "An identifier for a process that requests permission from the operating system to open a file."
+`ES_EVENT_TYPE_AUTH_OPEN` the documentation specifies this event as follows: An identifier for a process that requests permission from the operating system to open a file.
 This example serves as an educational resource for understanding how Endpoint Security works on macOS.

 ## Prerequisites